states Crossword Puzzles

 Across

-- this branch of government interprets the laws
+- The branch of government responsible for interpreting laws

 Down